Punjabi cuisine: Staple foods

 Punjab is a major producer of wheat, rice and dairy products.
 These products also form the staple diet of the Punjabi people.
-The state of Punjab has one of the highest capita usage of dairy products in India.
-Therefore, dairy products form an important component of Punjabi diet.
+The state of Punjab has one of the highest per capita usage of dairy products in India.
+Therefore, dairy products form an important component of the Punjabi diet.

 Dairy products are a staple in Punjabi cuisine.
 Both cow milk and water buffalo milk are popular.
 Milk is used for drinking, to add to tea or coffee, to make homemade dahi (yogurt), for butter and making traditional Punjabi cottage cheese called paneer.
 Traditionally, yogurt is made every day using the previous day's yogurt as the starting bacterial culture to ferment the milk.
 Curd is used as dressing for many raita dishes, to prepare kadhi, to prepare cultured buttermilk (chaas), and as a side dish in a meal.
 Buttermilk is used in making various kinds of lassi.
 It may also be used in curry preparations.
 Milk is also the prerequisite ingredient for butter and ghee (clarified butter).